gillet-thomas/SWIN/README.md

 ### 1. Age group

-These plots show the projection of the fMRI features learned by the Swin 4D model into a 2D space, helping to visualize the separation between different classes.
+These plots show the projection of the fMRI features learned by the Swin 4D model into a 2D space, helping to visualize the separation between age group classes.

 <table align="center" style="border-collapse: collapse;">
   <tr>